fediazc/jobbox/README.md

 # Jobbox

-Jobbox is a job application tracker that makes it easy to stay organized while you're on the hunt.
-Ditch the messy spreadsheet!
-Make your application tracking easy, with Jobbox.
+Jobbox is an application tracker that helps you stay organized while job hunting.
+Made with Go to learn the basics of back-end web dev.

 # How to run